ditrit/OGrEE-Core/CLI/other/man/plus.md

 Where RACKN is the last rack (which must be already existing) that you would like to add

-+ orphan sensor: NAME/OF/SENSOR @ TEMPLATE
-User must specify the path, and TEMPLATE

-Where TEMPLATE refers to the sensor template name (which must be already existing)

 + orphan device: NAME/OF/DEVICE @ TEMPLATE
 User must specify the path, and TEMPLATE